Clay Sanskrit Library: Publication history

 The first 15 volumes of the Clay Sanskrit Library (CSL) were published in 2005.
 An additional 41 volumes were published between 2006 and 2009, far exceeding Clay’s original vision of 50 titles.
 The 56 published volumes represent the richness and wide variety of Sanskrit literature.
 They include selections from famous epics, novels, poetry, satire and drama.
 The entire Clay Sanskrit Library is available for purchase through NYU Press.
 Selected titles may be purchased individually, in a 56 volume complete set or in mini-sets, grouped thematically.

 In 2016, in conjunction with NYU Press, JJC launched the Digital Clay Sanskrit Library (eCSL) for ebook platforms: Amazon's Kindle, Apple's iBooks, Google Play and KOBO.
 The eCSL collection comprises 20 volumes.
 In November 2019, in conjunction with the JJC Foundation, the Bodleian Library published A SANSKRIT TREASURY: A Compendium of Literature from the Clay Sanskrit Library with a foreword by Amartya Sen. The lavishly illustrated Compendium (ISBN 978-1-85124-5314) is produced by Dr. Camillo Formigatti, the John Clay Sanskrit Librarian.
 It contains excerpts from the CSL collection.
 These excerpts are paired with manuscripts from the Bodleian Library from the Hindu, Buddhist, and Jain traditions, and Mughal miniatures.

-John.
-P. Clay Sanskrit Scholarship

-CSL and The Queen's College, Oxford is funding the John P Clay Graduate Scholarship in Manuscript and Text Cultures: Sanskrit.
-In October 2018 the Scholarship was awarded to Tara (Fabienne) Hathaway.
-Dr Hathaway has now completed her D.Phil.